 Which varieties are best for apple juice?

 All apple varieties can be used for juicing, but there are a number of varieties that are particularly useful because of the qualities of their juice, and these are highlighted on our website.
 The best juices often come from a blend of sharp apples (usually cooking apples) and sweet apples (usually eating apples).
-You can use the variety search page on our website to find varieties that produce good quality juice.

 How many apples will I need?